geeknoid/Undertaker/README.md

 * Any static method called `Main` in any assembly is considered a root.

 * You can provide a list of assemblies as root assemblies.
 Any public symbol exposed by these assemblies are considered roots.
 Any assemblies in the set which are considered part of a public API should normally be flagged as root assemblies.

 Symbols are considered alive if they are referenced in some way by walking the set of symbols in the assemblies, starting from any root.

 ## Limitations

-Some things to know:

-* The program doesn't identity unused const values or unused enum values (but unused enum types are identified).

-* Some symbols may be reported as dead when they are actually used via reflection.
+Undertaker does a pretty good job at finding most of the dead code in a code base, but there are some things it can't help with:

+* **Configuration-Driven Dead Code**.
+If you have code that only runs when a particular configuration or environment is active, and the specific configuration or environment is never actually used, the tool won't tell you about the dead code.
+This happens in a large code base following experiments which have been concluded but the unused code path didn't get removed at the end of the experiment.

+* **#ifdef code**.
+Code that is compiled out via #ifdef will never be flagged as dead even though it might never be used.

+* **Unused Public APIs in Root Assemblies**.
+All public symbols of root assemblies are considered alive even if they are never used.

+* **Unused Public REST/gRPC APIs**.
+If your assemblies expose a dead web API, the tool won't be able to tell you about it.
+This is because the tool doesn't analyze the HTTP requests and responses, so it can't tell if a particular API is actually used or not.

 ## Ideas